sheplu/axios/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please use the GitHub discolsure in the security tab to alert us to a security issue.
+To report a vulnerability, please use the GitHub disclosure in the security tab to alert us to a security issue.